Mr-Robot-83/calculator/README.md

-# calculator
+# Mr.Calc
-Calculator assignment for TOP
+Calculator assignment for The Odin Project